rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 [![diff](miniquad_pr.png)][miniquad-pr]

-[miniquad] is a pure rust, cross-platform graphics library.
+[miniquad] is a pure Rust, cross-platform graphics library.

 [The biggest PR in miniquad's history][miniquad-pr] landed this month, finishing the effort of removing all the `sapp` legacy.

 Changes includes:

 - No more `sapp-*` crates.
-Now it's just one crate, the miniquad!
+Now it's just one crate, miniquad!
-  No mess with individual crates anymore, no ffi for miniquad - sapp communication.
+  No mess with individual crates any more, no FFI for miniquad - sapp communication.
 - On Linux, miniquad does not depend/statically link with lib*-dev packages.
   Miniquad can choose between glx/egl, x11/wayland at runtime.